-Czibula, OG, Gu, H & Zinder, Y 2016, 'Scheduling Personnel Retraining:Column Generation Heuristics', Scheduling Personnel Retraining: Column Generation Heuristics (LNCS), International Symposium on Combinatorial Optimization, Springer, Vietri sul Mare, Italy, pp. 213-224.View/Download from: UTS OPUS or Publisher's site
+Czibula, OG, Gu, H & Zinder, Y 2016, 'Scheduling Personnel Retraining:Column Generation Heuristics', Scheduling Personnel Retraining: Column Generation Heuristics (LNCS), International Symposium on Combinatorial Optimization, Springer, Vietri sul Mare, Italy, pp. 213-224.View/Download from: Publisher's site

 Many organisations need periodic retraining of staff.
 Due to certain requirements on the composition of study groups, the planning of training sessions is an NP-hard problem.
 The paper presents linear and nonlinear mathematical programming formulations of this problem together with three column generation based heuristic optimisation procedures.
 The procedures are compared by means of computational experiments that use data originating from a large Australian electricity distributor with several thousand employees.

-Gu, H, Stuckey, P & Wallace, M 2012, 'Maximising the net present value of large resource-constrained projects', Principles and Practice of Constraint Programming - CP 2012, International Conference on Principles and Practice of Constraint Programming, Springer, Québec City, QC, Canada, pp. 767-781.View/Download from: UTS OPUS or Publisher's site
+Gu, H, Stuckey, P & Wallace, M 2012, 'Maximising the net present value of large resource-constrained projects', Principles and Practice of Constraint Programming - CP 2012, International Conference on Principles and Practice of Constraint Programming, Springer, Québec City, QC, Canada, pp. 767-781.View/Download from: Publisher's site

 Gu, H & Evans, I 2011, 'Study on Improving Solution Regularity for Crew Pairing Problems', 2011 IFORS Conference on World OR : Global Economy and Sustainable Environment, Melbourne, Australia.